Arthur1021/PVE-calculator-for-GEMMA/README.md

 Method from S1_Text.pdf

-Shim, H., Chasman, D.I., Smith, J.D., Mora, S., Ridker, P.M., Nickerson, D.A., Krauss, R.M., and Stephens, M. (2015).
+Shim, H., Chasman, D. I., Smith, J. D., Mora, S., Ridker, P. M., Nickerson, D. A., ... & Stephens, M. (2015).
 A multivariate genome-wide association analysis of 10 LDL subfractions, and their response to statin treatment, in 1868 Caucasians.
-PLoS One 10, e0120758.
+PLoS one, 10(4), e0120758.